kanishkgupta19/student_leaderboard/README.md

-This is an assignment for Full Stack Developer Internship
+#This is an assignment for Full Stack Developer Internship (AlmaBetter)

 Frontend -> react Js
 backend -> Django REST Framework